chafey/dumbo-drop/README.md

 * DynamoDB is designed for relatively small documents (~10k).
 For large files, we get much larger than this (400k)

-## Questions for Mikeal

-1. db objects (for dynamodb) are created in several places, can we just use one instead? [yes]
-2. when a .state file is present, why are the last two characters of the filename returned for "startAfter" [not sure]
-3. what is the purpose of the getUrl() logic where the path is different if the bucket has a . in it?
-   * Half to construct urls different if the bucket has a period in it?  may be some api in the aws-sdk that will do this logic

 # Possible Refactorings/Enhancements